Hypergraph polynomials and the Bernardi process: Hypergraph polynomials a la Bernardi

 When applied to a (ribbon) graph $\HH=G=(V,E)$ and one of its spanning trees $T$ (viewed as a hypertree on $E$), the (ht:$E$, cut:$E$) and (ht:$E$, cut:$V$) processes induce the same order on the set of edges $E$, namely the order $<_T$ of subsection \ref{subsec:Bernardi_for_graphs}.
 This is not true for general hypergraphs.
 Thus when we use the (ht:$E$, cut:$V$) process to define embedding inactivities (for hypertrees on $E$), the individual values of the statistic will be different from those provided by Definition \ref{def:hyperactivity}.
 Note also that the order on $E$ (induced by the hypertree on $E$) is less natural in this case: nodes in $E$ may `get numbered' when the walk associated to the process \emph{cuts} some edge adjacent to them, which may be well before the walk actually \emph{reaches} the node.
 Yet computer simulations suggest that the distribution of the interior inactivity statistic remains the same.
 Unfortunately, at the moment, we are only able to state this as a conjecture.

 \begin{conj} Let $\HH=(V,E)$ be a connected hypergraph with a ribbon structure and base point for $\bip\HH$.
 For a hypertree $\mathbf f$ on $E$, run the (ht:$E$, cut:$V$) Bernardi process and define the order $<_{\mathbf f}$ on $E$ as in \eqref{eq:hyperedge_order}.
-Compute the internal embedding inactivity of $\mathbf f$ with respect to $<_{\mathbf f}$ for all $\mathbf f$ and define a one-variable polynomial just like in the first equation of \eqref{eq:tilde_definitions}.
-The result coincides with the interior polynomial of $\HH$. \end{conj}
+Compute the internal embedding inactivity of $\mathbf f$ with respect to $<_{\mathbf f}$ for all $\mathbf f$ and define a one-variable polynomial as in the first equation of \eqref{eq:tilde_definitions}.
+The result coincides with the interior polynomial $I_\HH$. \end{conj}

 Again, Conjecture \ref{conj:interior_cutatvertex} is true for cases when $\HH$ is a graph by the coincidence of orders mentioned above.
 We also conjecture that both Theorem \ref{thm:Bernardi-interior_well_def} and Conjecture \ref{conj:interior_cutatvertex} are valid for the exterior polynomial as well.